 I’ve been known to pause and listen with one ear pressed to my apartment door before exiting, just to make sure there won’t be anyone in the hallway that I have to awkwardly smile and nod at.
 Upon entering the gym, I usually stop to scan the perimeters before proceeding, in an attempt to find the most isolated piece of equipment I can use.

 I’ve developed an almost supersonic range of hearing that I employ while at work in an attempt to hear if there’s anyone in the office kitchen before I enter.
-If you are jealous of this supersonic hearing, don’t be.
+If you’re jealous of this supersonic hearing, don’t be.
 It frequently fails me.
-My only advice is that heading past the occupied office kitchen and pretending to fiddle with the copy machine is not a good save, especially if you are carrying a large bowl of spaghetti.
+My only advice is that heading past the occupied office kitchen and pretending to fiddle with the copy machine is not a good save, especially if you’re carrying a large bowl of spaghetti.

-I’d always been labeled a “shy” kid, and I didn’t have any other explanation for my aversion to large groups of people until I read Susan Cain’s Quiet.
+Growing up, I was labeled a “shy” kid, and I didn’t have any other explanation for my aversion to large groups of people until I read Susan Cain’s Quiet.
 Cue the lightbulb moment that many introverts have when first reading Cain.
 I then realized there was another word for my behavior besides just “shy” (and why that label never felt quite right).
 There was a reason I had more energy when spending time on my own.
-Most important, I realized I was not alone.

-While many introverts suffer from social anxiety, not all introverts do.
-In fact, most people, introvert or not, have probably felt socially anxious at some point in their lives.
+While introverts may be more prone to social anxiety than extroverts, not all introverts have it.
+In fact, most people, introvert or not, have felt socially anxious at some point in their lives.
 It’s a very human response to get nervous around new people.
 However, it’s important to remember that some people experience this anxiety on a greater scale than others.

-It was as if I could finally and completely come to terms with being an introvert, because I could still be an introvert and simultaneously work on improving my anxiety.
-I wouldn’t have to change who I am and morph into a social butterfly to overcome my social anxiety.
-Which was good, because whenever I tried this, I just felt worse.
-While meeting new people and exploring new life experiences has helped my social anxiety, just being confident in myself as an introverted person (and knowing that I’m not alone) has helped the most.
+It was as if I could finally and completely come to terms with being an introvert, because I could still be an introvert and simultaneously work on lessening my anxiety.
+And I didn’t have to change who I am and morph into a social butterfly to do that.

-When I realized there was nothing wrong with being an introvert, I started to realize there is no shame in having social anxiety, either.
+When I realized there was nothing wrong with being an introvert, I started to realize there’s no shame in having social anxiety, either.
 If I scramble my words while talking or don’t always say the most intelligent thing, that’s okay.
 Most people are pretty understanding.

 The world is full of introverts (some suggest up to 50 percent of all people are introverts), and it’s full of people with social anxiety.
 If that surprises you, it’s probably because most people don’t come across nearly as awkwardly as they think they do — and that includes you.
 Anyone who does judge you for stumbling over part of a sentence, or sustaining a long pause in the conversation that they are also participating in, isn’t worth talking to anyway.